blanquish/blanquish.github.io/content/about.md

 Working in tech has given me the opportunity to work in different countries, different industries and appreciate and nurture diverse teams.

-Working with people from different backgrounds has broadened my horizons and helped me be more open and share my ideas instead of feeling like I had to blend in. **I am passionate about helping not only women but people from underrepresented groups grow their careers in tech.**
+Working with people from different backgrounds has broadened my horizons and helped me be more open and share ideas instead of feeling like I had to blend in. **I am passionate about helping not only women but people from underrepresented groups grow their careers in tech.**

 **I worked at the BBC for the last 7 years**, focused on building platform services in the cloud which involved high traffic APIs, reliable data ingestion pipelines, tackling performance issues in our data warehouse and data visualisation services.